openproxyspace/unfx-proxy-checker/README.md

 ## Judges
 Currently active:
 - `SSL` - Use this judge only for HTTPS requests.
-If disabled - uses as 'usual' for HTTP/SOCKS4/SOCKS5.
+If disabled - uses as 'usual' for HTTP/SOCKS4/SOCKS5
-- `Validate` - Enable response validation.
+- `Validate` - Enable response validation
-- `Validate String` - Response will be valid is this string was found in response body.
+- `Validate String` - Response will be valid is this string was found in response body

 Options: